harrisoncramer/gitlab.nvim/README.md

 - Create, edit, delete, and reply to comments on an MR
 - Read and Edit an MR description
-- Approve or revoke ppproval for an MR
+- Approve or revoke approval for an MR
 - Add or remove reviewers and assignees
 - Resolve and unresolve discussion threads